Shopping for a new Mitsubishi Mirage?

 |$ 15,059||$ 15,395|

-Competitors for the Mirage range from minicars to subcompacts.
-The littlest Mitsubishi fits between minicars and subcompacts: It’s much larger than the Smart ForTwo, Scion iQ, Fiat 500, and even a bit bigger than the five-door Chevrolet Spark.
-But it’s smaller than all other subcompact hatchbacks: the Ford Fiesta, Honda Fit, Hyundai Accent, Kia Rio5, Mazda 2, Toyota Yaris, and the monster of the class, the Nissan Versa.
+The smallest Mitsubishi actually straddles categories: Its size puts it between minicars and subcompacts.
+It’s certainly larger than the Smart ForTwo, Scion iQ, Fiat 500, and even a bit bigger than the five-door Chevrolet Spark.
+But it’s dwarfed by every other subcompact hatchbacks: the Ford Fiesta, Honda Fit, Hyundai Accent, Kia Rio5, Mazda 2, Toyota Yaris, and the biggest boy in the class, the Nissan Versa.

 Looking at the Mirage, about the best you can say is that the design is inoffensive.
 There's a reason for the bland, characterless front end: aerodynamics, meaning that the rounded nose smooths the little car's path through the air and uses very little fuel to do it.
 The rest of the car's design is generic small hatchback, perhaps with a hint of last-generation Nissan Versa at the rear.